AdaCore/spark2014/lrm/source/subprograms.rst

    with Param => (Input  => R.F,
                   Output => R.E);
-   -- The Param aspect states that only field F of the record R is read -- and that only field E is updated; the values remainder of the -- record fields are preserved.
+   -- The Param aspect states that only field F of the record R is read -- and that only field E is updated; the values of the remainder of -- the record fields are preserved.

    procedure Q (A : in out An_Array_Type) with Param => (Input  => A (I),
                   Output => A (J));
-   -- The Param aspect states that only element I of the array A is read -- and that only element J is updated; the values remainder of the -- array elements are preserved.
+   -- The Param aspect states that only element I of the array A is read -- and that only element J is updated; the values of the remainder of -- the array elements are preserved.
 Note: I may equal J.

    procedure G (A : in out An_Array_Type) with Global => (Input  => K),